KlaudiaMatysiak/find-me/README.md

 [Direct link to the palette](https://coolors.co/6199af-ffffff-585858-b5dae9)

 I've choosen Air Superiority Blue and White colors for main layout colors.
-Text is either white or Davys Grey depends of the background color.
+Text is either white or Davys Grey depends on the background color.
 Lighy Blue color is only use for styling score board list.

 ## Wireframes
 I created wireframes in the balsamiq program as first visual concept of the website.